Rami-Ismael/Coding-Challenge-S21/README.md

 First create a seq object that will have a Genome.gb file in

-I will create a diagram that is track to see what it look like
+I will create a diagram that is track to see what it looks like

-All the feature in the SeqObject will SeqRecord object in the class
+All the feature in the SeqObject will SeqRecord object in the class 1.I have to iterate through all the SeqRecord that are gene 2.add each feature to the diagram
-    I have to iterate through all the SeqRecord that are gene add each feature to the diagram
+3.iterate  through two different color
-        iterate  through two different color write the diagram  in circular form  to a
+4.write the diagram  in circular form  to a